How We Do Sales

 When a lead comes in, we usually begin with a 30 minute discovery call.
 This gives us a chance to make introductions, get to know each other a bit, and discuss goals and scope.
 We always communicate clear action items afterwards, whether that’s a client sending us information to review or for us to get a proposal together.

-When the estimation is complete, the sales team takes the information provided by engineering and writes a full proposal that we present to the client, typically over the phone.
+When the estimation is complete, the sales team takes the information provided by engineering and writes a full proposal that we present to the client, typically over Zoom.
 We like to do this so that we can explain our thought process, point out assumptions, and answer any immediate questions the client may have.

 After the client has had some time to review the proposal, we continue discussing and adjusting until everyone is satisfied with the scope of the project.
 From there, we create a Statement of Work and begin the contract negotiation process.
 During this process we also review the terms of our full Services Agreement, which covers everything from the hours we work, confidentiality, ownership, payment terms, etc.